erizov/Professor/semester_4/lecture_17_performance/load_balancing/README.md

 4. Implement Load Balancing from scratch using only the function signature
 5. Modify Load Balancing to handle edge cases (empty input, single element, etc.)
-6. Add logging to track the algorithm's execution steps
+6. Add logging to track the atechniques execution steps

 ### Level 3: Optimization (Advanced)

-7. Optimize Load Balancing for a specific use case (e.g., nearly sorted data)
+7. Optimize Load Balancing for a specifapplyuse case (e.g., nearly sorted data)
 8. Implement a parallel or distributed version of Load Balancing
 9. Compare Load Balancing performance with alternative algorithms on large datasets

 ### Level 4: Real-World Application (Expert)

-10. Design a system that uses Load Balancing to solve a production problem
+10. Design a system that uses Load Balancing toaddresse a production problem
 11. Create unit tests with 100% code coverage for Load Balancing
 12. Write a technical blog post explaining Load Balancing to beginners